The Balkan Geographic Imaginary

 Prof. Kate Holland has received a SSHRC Connection grant, together with Prof Katherine Bowers (UBC), for Dostoevsky at 200, their bicentennial public international outreach project which will take place all online in the fall.
 Stay tuned for Dostoevsky-related events!

 Prof. Dragana Obradovic has won an SSHRC Insight Development Grant for the research topic entitled “Between Socialist Modernity and the Peasant Co-Operative: Communalism of the Rural in Yugoslavia.”
 Her collaborator is Jelena Obradovic-Wochnik, from Aston University in Birmingham, England.

-Prof. Zdenko Mandušić will be joining the Slavic Department in Fall 2020!
+Prof. Zdenko Mandušić joined the Slavic Department in Fall 2020!